rahulgpt/owl/docs/singly_linked_list.md

     // print the data.
 The last argument is a optional symbol that
     // will be used to represent connection between two nodes. owl_sll_print(list, format, "-");

-    data_t *data = owl_sll_fremove(list);
+    // returns the pointer to the data on the heap. data_t *data = owl_sll_fremove(list);

+    // free the data when we are done. free(data);

     printf("length: %zu\n", owl_sll_length(list));

     // deallocate resources